Hanabi-Live/hanabi-live/README.md

 Description
 -----------

+* This is the source code for my [Hanabi game server](http://isaacracing.net:3000/).
 * This is an emulation of the [Keldon Hanabi game server](http://keldon.net/hanabi/), of which the source code is not published.
 * It is programmed in [Node.js](https://nodejs.org/en/) using [Socket.IO](https://socket.io/).
 * It uses a [MariaDB](https://mariadb.org/) database to store information about the users and games.